 - Part 5 is new and different.
 It would need loads of my time to explain how it works - I'd recommend you try it a few times on your own then get one of the teachers with CPE experience on italki to discuss your answers with you.

 CPE Writing Tips

-- The main differences with CAE is that you have 2 hours and have to write 300-350 words - that's going to be quite exhausting if you don't practice.
+- The main differences with CAE is that you have 90 mins to write 520-600 words - that's going to be quite exhausting if you don't practice.
 You really need to write on a regular basis.

 - Apart from that, it's quite similar to CAE.
 You just need to be more accurate with your grammar and blow the examiners away with your vocabulary.